marioscrock/java-reasoning/README.md

 Interface that can be implemented by ```OntologyHandler``` component that provides a reasoning routine executed each time the virtual machine is suspended.

 #### ```DebugAttach``` ####
 Manage the JDI API to place the breakpoint.
-It notifies the inspector and runs the reasoning routine each time receive the breakpoint event.
+It notifies the inspector and runs the reasoning routine each time it receives a breakpoint event.

 **Note** The application executed in the Virtual Machine is suspended until the inspection and the routine are completed.